hoaftq/puzzle-game/README.md

   - [ ] It is sometimes hard to figure out right places for tiles so the complete image should be displayed if the player needs
   - [ ] Add animation
   - [ ] Highlight the tile which mouse is on
+  - [ ] Showing Option dialog is not smooth maybe due to loading files